Several NCSS communities have invited the following prominent scholars to speak on issues related to their missions.

 Globally and domestically, human rights education prepares students to address underlying causes of human rights violations, prevent abuses, combat discrimination, promote equality, and enhance people's participation in democratic decision-making.

-Felisa Tibbits is Lecturer at Teachers College, Columbia University and Founder and Senior Advisor of Human Rights Education Associates.
+Felisa Tibbitts is Lecturer at Teachers College, Columbia University and Founder and Senior Advisor of Human Rights Education Associates.